-Just remember: your toilet is not a garbage can.
-Anything that isn’t toilet paper does not belong in your toilet!
+Just remember: Your toilet is not a garbage can.
+Anything that isn’t waste or toilet paper does not belong in your toilet.

-Wipes Can Clump Together and Cause a Blockage
+Wipes Can Clump Together & Cause a Blockage

-Even one wipe can cause a blockage.
+Fact: Even one wipe can cause a blockage.
 Wipes and other debris can clump together to create a large ball.
-This ball called a “fatberg” has the potential to become lodged somewhere in the pipes.
+This ball has the potential to become lodged somewhere in the pipes.
 Depending on the severity and location of the blockage, you may need a professional drain cleaning.

-Wipes Do Not Break Down the Way Toilet Paper Does
+Baby Wipes Don’t Break Down Like Toilet Paper Does

-Designed to dissolve in water, toilet paper breaks apart when submerged.
+Fact: Designed to dissolve in water, toilet paper breaks apart when submerged.
 All toilet paper passes strict standards dictating how quickly they need to break apart in water.
-Regular wipes and other hygiene products mentioned above are not subject to these standards.
+Regular wipes and other hygiene products mentioned above aren’t subject to these standards.

-Wipes Will Jam Pumps and Other Equipment Including Vents and Filters
+Wet Wipes Will Jam Pumps, Vents & Filters

-Equipment and ventilation pipes are likely to jam or become blocked by these wipes.
-Even “flushable” wipes have the potential to do this.
-This term first began use in the manufacturing industry for disposable wipes.
-It was not tested by plumbers and sanitation experts for flushability.
+Fact: Equipment and ventilation pipes are likely to jam or become blocked by these wipes.
+Even “flushable” wipes can do this.
+This term was first used in the manufacturing industry for disposable wipes.
+It wasn’t tested by plumbers and sanitation experts for flushability.

 Older Pipes May Have Roots or Material Build Up in Them

 Frequent clogs and slow drainage may indicate this narrowing.
-It is likely that each time you unclog it yourself you are pushing a small hole through the sludge.
+It’s likely that each time you unclog it yourself, you’re pushing a small hole through the sludge.
 Just enough to get things moving again.
-Once that hole fills in again you will have another clog.
-If you find yourself in this predicament it may be time to call in a professional.
+Once that hole fills in again, you’ll have another clog.
+If you find yourself in this predicament, it may be time to call a professional.

-Times to Call a Professional?
-S & D Plumbing Can Help.
+Time To Call a Professional?
+S & D Plumbing Can Help

 Contact Us Today